RoSchmi/ProgramsXCode/README.md

 Additionally there are two buttons on the (child) detail View (Cmd to parent) and (Cmd to grandparent).
 Pressing the first starts a function on its parent view.
 Pressing the second leads the command back over the parent view to the grandparent view where a print function is initiated.

+### SwiftPassFunctionWithParametersFromChildToParent
+Pressing a Button on the Child View starts a print function on the parent view, passes two string parameter